 Make sure your grades have been registered in Ladok.

 Apply for your transcripts by sending an email to email@example.com.

 Cost of living

 It is good to be prepared for the cost of living in Sweden.
 Sweden is a relatively expensive country.
-You might expect living costs to be between SEK 9,000 and 10,000 per month.
+You’ll need a minimum of SEK 9,450 per month to cover your living costs.
 Study in Sweden has good information about the cost of living and the average student budget.